 Can the Government Buy My Property?

-Generally, this is utilized to build or widen roads or to secure water distribution sites, or other purposes that are deemed to be for the good of the public.
+Generally, this is utilized to build or widen roads, secure water distribution sites, or other public purposes that are deemed to be for the good of the public.

 “Appraisals are a combination of empirical data and analysis along with opinion,” Braselton says.
 “So, there is always a degree of subjective opinion.
 When the property owner disagrees with that opinion and believes that the property is worth more than the tendered offer, that’s when I get involved.
 People are entitled to just compensation under the constitution.
 What is just and fair is what is litigated.”

 Around 90 percent of these cases settle out of court, Braselton says.
 “It’s so expensive to try a lawsuit all the way through the jury trial.”
 These cases typically will take between 18 and 30 months, but less complex cases can be resolved very quickly, in six months or less, he adds.
 A rare few of his cases have been drawn out several years.

-To widen or construct a road, Arizona Department of Transportation doesn’t often take just a foot of property, but often an entire parcel, Braselton says.
+To widen or construct a road, the Arizona Department of Transportation doesn’t often take just a foot of property, but often an entire parcel, Braselton says.
 He once represented a church in a condemnation action where ADOT took the entire 10-acre parcel and church to build the 202 Santan Freeway.
 “To build a freeway, you need thousands of acres of land.
 This often isn’t residential parcels, but commercial parcels that are condemned by cities,” he adds.

-While your property may not have the equity required to fight city hall all the way to trial, you may seek out the counsel of a reputable and experienced attorney to explain the steps and the process to you.
-This will allow you to make informed decisions in seeking what you believe you deserve for your property.
+While your property may not have the equity required to fight city hall all the way to trial, you may seek legal advice from an experienced eminent domain attorney to explain the steps and the process to you.
+This will allow you to make informed decisions about what you believe you deserve for your property.
 The same can be said for owners of commercial properties.